sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 Syntax and runtime errors still point to the original line and column in the editor, even when the selected code begins partway through the document.

+When Helm can map a failure to submitted source, it underlines the relevant token and places a concise message on that line.
+The result pane repeats the error and its original line and column.
+Runtime and VM frames remain inside a closed **Stack trace** disclosure, so they are available for deeper debugging without obscuring the source-level failure.
+Editing the source or completing a successful run clears the stale diagnostic.

 ### Multi-line JavaScript

 Write normal multi-line JavaScript.
 You do not need to add `return` before the final query: